Last updated: November 2nd, 2022

 Effectively, you should have the feeling of being fully immersed in the game, with the display curving around you, as when racing, what’s in your peripheral vision is often just as important as what’s right in front of you.

-In order to achieve this FOV, sim racers have a few different options.
+In order to achieve the ideal FOV, sim racers have a few different options.
 We can go for a single ultrawide /super ultrawide monitor, or there’s the option to go for a triple-screen setup.
 While ultrawide monitors obviously offer less FOV than the super ultras, those with 34″ screens still offer enough display to allow you to use the cockpit view in a racing game and see the entire windscreen, plus enough of the side windows to let you see the side mirrors and spot cars running alongside you.
 With that said, it’s safe to say that anything less than 34″ doesn’t make the cut here.

 So next, I’m going to share some of the best monitors out there right now for sim racing, and I’ll let you know which ones I think are the best you can buy in each of the three categories mentioned above.
 Keep in mind that this list is based on the research I undertook while upgrading my rig, and each selection is my personal opinion, but I have based it upon crucial factors like G-Sync or FreeSync compatibility, panel type, resolution, response time, and refresh rate.